Why Tracking CAC Isn’t Just for Startups

 • They have never had to worry about how much it costs them to acquire a customer

-Simply put, most mid-market companies don’t track CAC because they feel they don’t need to.
+Simply put, most mid-market companies don’t track it because they feel they don’t need to.
 These organizations are generally stable and “customer-funded,” and focus primarily on product and service delivery and fulfillment, and less on client acquisition.

-What is an Acceptable CAC?
+What is Acceptable for Your Business?

 Note: startups and early-stage tech companies may track this a little differently.
 In the startup world, the lifetime value (LTV) to CAC ratio tends to be the driving metric, with most companies aiming to get to a 3:1 ratio.
 Once startups sustainably achieve this desired ratio they’ll pour resources into their demand generation programs to drive growth and earn market share.